An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 print(f"Encoded: {encoded_message}")

-# Decoding a Morse code message
+# Decoding a message

-decoded_message = decode_message(morse_code)
+decoded_message = decode_message(encoded_message)

 print(f"Decoded: {decoded_message}")